Announcing Garn

 Moreover, the CLI incorporates facts about your specific project, such as what it is you can build, and what the description of it is:

-garn initshare
+garn init

 We mentioned the garn init command earlier.
 What that does is look at the current directory, and try to generate the correct, or approximately correct, garn.ts file for it.
 It's a little like Heroku's Buildpack.

 If it can't figure out your project structure (e.g., your directory is empty), it generates a default garn.ts that shows the most important features of garn.ts files.
 This gives you a way to get started; autocompletion and type errors can guide you the rest of the way.
-(The hardest part of writing a garn.ts file from scratch is actually the import statement!)?
+(The hardest part of writing a garn.ts file from scratch is actually the import statement!)

 Garn is still beta-quality software; there's a lot of work ahead of us.